 Child and Play Therapy

-While some children begin with some hesitation, trust in the therapist tends to grow quickly.
+While some children begin with hesitation, trust in the therapist tends to grow quickly.
 As they become more comfortable and their bond strengthens, the child may become more creative or more verbal in their play.

 Some of the potential benefits of play therapy are: